Municipal Heat Planning And Cooling Planning

 A good heat plan is developed with the participation of key stakeholders.
 This promotes acceptance of the plan, which is an essential step for subsequent implementation.
 A good heat plan goes into implementation!

-If there are no obligations, how does the heat plan create planning security?
+If there are no binding commitments, how does the heating plan ensure planning security?

 A good heat plan is developed with intensive involvement of regional stakeholders.
 This increases planning security and acceptance on the part of the various stakeholder groups.
 An essential task of heat planning is to reconcile the various interests and orientations of the stakeholders.
 This significantly increases the probability of implementation.